Amazon: condition mappings

 * = To be marked as 'collectible', an item should be unique in a way that increases value for a collector, such as signed, inscribed, scarce, or has to have other unique characteristics.

-Note that not every product type/product category accepts the same conditions.
-This is also why there is no dropdown with values available in the mapping.
+Not every product type/product category accepts the same conditions.
+This is also why no dropdown menu with values is available in the ChannelEngine environment when mapping.
 For example, the refurbished condition can not be used if the product type is 'Office Products' or 'Toys'.
-For a complete list on what Amazon accepts for what product type read the Condition guidelines on Amazon.
+For a complete list of what conditions Amazon accepts per product type, you can read Amazon's Condition guidelines.

-Note: while there is one condition 'Refurbished', in order to be marked as 'Certified Refurbished' on Amazon you need to be part of Amazon's Renewed program (these products will have different ASINs as well).
+Note: while there is one condition 'Refurbished', in order to be marked as 'Certified Refurbished' on Amazon, you need to be part of Amazon's Renewed program (these products will also have different ASINs)

 To export your conditions correctly, it's important that you set a correct name for the conditions (for which you can use advanced rules if your names currently do not comply).

 Go to Mappings, Offer mapping, Condition type for the correct mapping.
-While this is an optional mapping (if you don't map anything, offers will be considered as a condition 'New' by Amazon), this is required if you want to use any second-hand condition state.
+While this is an optional mapping, it is required if you want to use any second-hand condition state.
+If you do not map anything, offers will automatically be considered to be in 'New' condition by Amazon.

-Listed below is a list of all the possible input values and what they will translate to (the input is converted to lower case so caps do not matter):
+Below you can find a list of possible input values and what they translate to (the input is converted to lower case so capital letters do not matter):

 Input | Output |